Robert W. Carpick, PhD, University of Pennsylvania

-We have used custom thermal probes to measure nanoscale friction as a function of temperature (from room temperature to ~250 degrees Celsius) between silicon tips and silicon samples.
-This adds a new degree of freedom to such experiments, which originates from the rapid heating of the cantilever tip (within microseconds) compared to heating and cooling the entire sample (as done in all previous nanotribology literature).
+We used custom thermal probes to measure nanoscale friction as a function of temperature (from room temperature to ~250 degrees Celsius) between silicon tips and both silicon and silicon oxide samples.
+The ability to vary temperature adds a new degree of freedom to such nanoscale friction experiments, which originates from the rapid heating of the cantilever tip (within microseconds) compared to heating and cooling the entire sample (as done in all previous nanotribology literature).
 Our approach not only increases throughput but, more importantly, allows us to study the process of capillary condensation and its influence on friction forces in real time.

 Due to the thermal conductivity of silicon, the temperature at the tip-sample contact was estimated to be limited to approximately 120 degrees C. Therefore, in a second set of experiments, we chose silicon oxide as a substrate material.
 Its lower thermal conductivity prevented the tip's heat from being transported as rapidly into the bulk of the sample, enabling the contact to reach a substantially higher steady-state contact temperature of approximately 250 degrees C.